Historical Apoplexy · State Legislative Adaptations · Virginia

 and continuing to the present with 10,308 subjects, established

-that among British civil servants with universal healthcare, full
+that among British civil servants with universal healthcare,

-experienced three times the mortality rate of the highest grade.
+grade experienced three times the mortality rate of the highest

-Standard risk factors — smoking, cholesterol, blood pressure —
+grade.
+Standard risk factors (smoking, cholesterol, blood

-hierarchy itself, independent of absolute material deprivation,
+gradient.
+The hierarchy itself, independent of absolute material

 (q) Dr. Robert Sapolsky's thirty-year study of wild baboon